 The Hidden Evolution of Bike Seat Padding: From Leather to Lattices

 Every cyclist knows the agony of a bad saddle.
-But what most riders don't realize is that the humble bike seat has undergone a quiet revolution - one that mirrors the entire history of cycling itself.
+But most riders don't realize the humble bike seat has undergone a quiet revolution — one that mirrors the entire history of cycling itself.
 From Victorian-era leather to space-age 3D printing, seat padding tells a story of innovation driven by pain, science, and the relentless pursuit of the perfect ride.

 The Leather Age: Cycling's Original Custom Fit